abreups/geocoding/README.md

-Getting latitude and longitude for a list of places
+Getting latitude and longitude for a list of places.

 This code uses Google geocoding API to get the lattitude and the longitude of a list of places.

-I took the code presented at this site?
+I took the code presented at this site:

 http://www.aspsnippets.com/Articles/Google-Maps-API-V3-Get-Latitude-and-Longitude-of-a-location-from-Address-using-JavaScript.aspx